bitcoin-dot-org/Bitcoin.org/en/full-node.md

 [`getnetworkinfo`](https://developer.bitcoin.org/reference/rpc/getnetworkinfo.html)
 RPC, in the output of `bitcoin-cli -netinfo`, or in the debug log by searching for `AddLocal`.
 The address will end in `.onion`.

+If you want automatic outbound connections to use only onion peers, add `onlynet=onion`.
+Inbound and manually configured connections are not affected by that option.
+Do not use `onlynet=onion` if you still want normal IPv4 or IPv6 outbound connections.

 You can also configure a persistent onion service manually in Tor.
 Add these lines to Tor's configuration file: